 I have a critical illness policy through my business, are my family also covered?

-Some insurers (such as Aviva) will automatically cover children for set amount for a reduced number of child and adult specific conditions.
-Partners will not usually be covered under a company’s critical illness policy.
+Some insurers will automatically cover children up to a set amount for a reduced number of child- and adult-specific conditions.
+Partners are not usually covered under a company’s critical illness policy.

-If your company has taken the scheme out on a flexible benefits basis though, you may have the option to add your partner for an additional cost.
+If, however, your company has taken the scheme out on a flexible benefits basis, you may have the option to add your partner for an additional cost.

-Unfortunately, these policies will usually only be available to larger companies as several insurers have a minimum of 250 employees to take out these schemes due to the complex administration involved.
+Unfortunately, these policies will usually only be available to larger companies, because many insurers have a minimum of 250 employees to take out flexible schemes due to the complex administration process involved.

 Do you pay tax on a Businesses Critical Illness Insurance payouts?

-Claim payments are usually tax free with no income tax for employees on the group critical illness insurance payments.
-If you need to make a claim on your policy always call a protection expert as soon as possible as there may be added value services that can assist with your recovery.
+Claim payments are usually tax-free with no income tax for employees on Group Critical Illness insurance payments.
+If you need to claim on your policy, always call a protection expert as soon as possible as there may be added value services that can assist with your recovery.

 I am quitting my job; can I continue with the critical illness cover if I pay?

-When leaving a company there is no continuation option to carry on being covered by the businesses critical illness policy.
-In this scenario Hooray Health & Protection can look to arrange new cover for you and potentially apply a discount to the first two months premium.
+When leaving a company, there is no continuation option to carry on being covered by the businesses critical illness policy.
+Instead, Hooray Health & Protection can look to arrange new cover for you and might also be able to apply a discount to the first two months premium.